defval/inject/_tutorial/README.md

 ```

 Container knows that building mux requires `AuthEndpoint` and
 `UserEndpoint`.
+And construct it for our `*http.ServeMux` on demand.

+> Frequently, dependency injection is used to bind a concrete
+> implementation for an interface.

 Our endpoints have typical behavior.
 It is registering routes.
 Let's
-create an interface for it.
+create an interface for it:

 ```go
 // Endpoint is an interface that can register its routes.